2023-24 Academic Catalog

 Foundations of Career and Technical Education provides a historical perspective of how career and technical education has evolved in society and education.
 This course looks at the different influences and factors that have contributed to CTE and how CTE has changed throughout the years.
 Topics include federal and state legislative initiatives, CTE organizations, and the impact of educational reform on Career and Technical Education and workforce development.
 Prerequisite(s): junior standing.
 (Fall, Spring, Summer)

 CTE 4150/5150.
-Implementation of Work-based Learning Programs — 2 hrs.
+Implementation of Work-based Learning Internships — 2 hrs.

-This course is designed to fulfill the requirement of work-based learning coordinator techniques for MOC licensure in Iowa (required under approved career and technical education programs) and for secondary endorsements in special education.
-Students learn the basics of planning, organizing, and implementing work-based learning to address two goal areas: specific occupational skill development and standard work-behavior development.
+Students learn the basics of planning, organizing, and implementing internships.
 Primary areas of study include how to implement training plans and agreements; develop liaison relationships with the community; evaluate student performance; provide relevant classroom instruction; involve parents and guardians; and counsel students for job application, work performance and transition into work/post-secondary training.
-Federal and state employment laws and other primary resources to assist in the coordination process will be identified and utilized in developing a local plan for implementing work-based learning.
+Federal and Iowa state employment laws as well as other primary resources to assist in the coordination process will be identified and utilized in developing a customized, local plan for implementing internships.
+This course meets the coordination of cooperative programs requirement for the Multi-occupations (MOC) and Work Experience Coordinator endorsements.
 Prerequisite(s): junior standing.
 (Fall, Spring, Summer)